evangervasio/triangular_arbitrage_fetcher/README.md

 1. clone the repo
 2. install requirements.txt with python 3.9.10
-2. get a free alchemy api key (for polygon network)
+2. get a free alchemy rpc key (for polygon network)
-3. get a free infura api key (for ethereum network)
+3. get a free infura rpc key (for ethereum network)
-4. get a free etherscan api key (for ethereum network)
-5. create a "creds.py" file and write on it these keys with the variables names "alchemy_key, infura_key, etherscan"
+5. create a "creds.py" file and write on it these keys with the variables names "alchemy_key, infura_key"
 6. copy and paste "creds.py" in the calculator, fetch and executer folder

 ### Usage: